Charlotte-Roemer/bat-migration-europe/Website/content/partners/content.md

 This project is possible thanks to the collaboration of research institutes, museums, universities, NGOs, gouvernmental agencies and authorities, natural reserves, consultants and other essential people.

 For the moment, we are still in the process of choosing space on servers and organising the workflow of data.
+This means that we are not ready to receive data from partners yet.
 Nonetheless, there are already a few institutions who are supporting the project:

 [<img src="/images/EUROBATS_logo.png" alt="" width="100px"/>](https://www.eurobats.org)